School of Education: FAQ: Certifications

 A. Yes, New laws have determined that individuals who hold an elementary certification (allows you to teach K-6) or a Subject Specific Secondary certification (allows you to teach K-12) are eligible for the middle school endorsement (allows you to teach 5-8) upon completion of the following requirements: completion of a minimum of 15 credits in a teachable subject area with the liberal arts requirements and a passing score on the appropriate content-specific Praxis II test(s).

 A: This depends on your educational background and what you are interested in teaching.
 For example:

-The most common prerequisite coursework for Elementary Education K-5: Three credits each in composition II, American or World Literature, American History, and in Geography are required.
-Six to eight credits in the natural sciences; 6 credits in mathematics, and 9 credits in behavioral science courses comprised of the following: 3 credits in educational psychology, 3 credits in multicultural studies, and 3 credits in child psychology.
+The most common prerequisite coursework for Early Childhood Education P-3: Three credits each in Composition II, Children's Literature, Art, American History, and Geography are required.
+Six to eight credits in the natural sciences; 6 credits in mathematics, and 6 credits in behavioral science courses comprised of the following: 3 credits in educational psychology and 3 credits in child psychology.

-The most common prerequisite coursework for Subject (Secondary) certification: 3 credits in educational psychology, 3 credits in multicultural studies, and 3 credits in adolescent development.
+The most common prerequisite coursework for Subject K-12 (Secondary) certification: 3 credits in educational psychology and 3 credits in adolescent development.
 Subject Specific (secondary) certification also requires a minimum of 30 credits in the content area/subject (12 credits must be 300/400 level courses).
 The subject choices for certification are: Art, Biology, English, Chemistry, Physics, Mathematics, Music, Physical Science, Social Studies, and Spanish.

 Each applicant receives an evaluation of credits from the School of Education at Georgian Court University.
 This evaluation will indicate what is needed prior to entrance into the program.
 ONLY applicants to the university can receive an evaluation.